 They are not particularly handy and do not offer comprehensive multimedia functions – but wall clocks can still be a real asset to your home.
 This means that the time can be read at a glance without having to take out your mobile phone or even switch on the computer.
 A wall clock can blend harmoniously into your home as a decorative piece of furniture.
-In this guide you will find out what different models are available, which variant is suitable for which room and what you should also consider when buying a wall clock.
+In this guide, you will find out what different models are available, which variant is suitable for which room, and what you should also consider when buying a wall clock.

 1. Design & types of construction

 In addition to its primary function of showing the time, a wall clock is primarily a decorative piece of furniture: it usually has a decisive influence on the overall appearance of a room.
-Accordingly, you should make sure that it is complementary and does not stand out negatively.
+Accordingly, you should make sure that it is complimentary and does not stand out negatively.
 A targeted contrast can in turn give your apartment an individual touch, for example by placing a traditional wall clock in a modern setting.
 Since countless different designs are available, you should find a suitable model for almost all occasions.
 Keep in mind, however, that legibility can suffer from unusual colors and shapes.
 A key question when buying a wall clock should therefore be:

 Is functionality in the foreground or should the clock mainly enhance the look of the room?